Seattle: Transportation

 Seattle–Tacoma International Airport, locally known as Sea-Tac Airport and located just south in the neighboring city of SeaTac, is operated by the Port of Seattle and provides commercial air service to destinations throughout the world.
 Closer to downtown, Boeing Field is used for general aviation, cargo flights, and testing/delivery of Boeing airliners.
 A secondary passenger airport, Paine Field, opened in 2019 and is located in Everett, 25 mi north of Seattle.
 It is predominantly used by Boeing and their large assembly plant located nearby.

-The main mode of transportation, however, is the street system, which is laid out in a cardinal directions grid pattern, except in the central business district where early city leaders Arthur Denny and Carson Boren insisted on orienting the plats relative to the shoreline rather than to true North.
+The main mode of transportation, however, is the street system, which is laid out in a cardinal directions grid pattern, except in the central business district where early city leaders Arthur Denny and Carson Boren insisted on orienting the plats relative to the shoreline rather than to true north.
+The city's topography, formed by the recession of glaciers, created north–south troughs that did not allow east–west streets to be continuous; only Madison Street runs uninterrupted from Elliott Bay to Lake Washington.
 Only two roads, Interstate 5 and State Route 99 (both limited-access highways) run uninterrupted through the city from north to south.
 From 1953 to 2019, State Route 99 ran through downtown Seattle on the Alaskan Way Viaduct, an elevated freeway on the waterfront.
 However, due to damage sustained during the 2001 Nisqually earthquake the viaduct was replaced by a tunnel.
 The 2 mi Alaskan Way Viaduct replacement tunnel was originally scheduled to be completed in December 2015 at a cost of US$4.25 billion.
 The world's largest tunnel boring machine, named "Bertha", was commissioned for the project, measuring 57 ft in diameter.
-The tunnel's opening was delayed to February 2019 due to issues with the tunnel boring machine, which included a two-year halt in excavation.
-Seattle has the 8th worst traffic congestion of all American cities, and is 10th among all North American cities according to Inrix.
+The tunnel's opening was delayed to February 2019 due to issues with the machine, which included a two-year halt in excavation.
+Seattle has the 8th-worst traffic congestion of all American cities, and ranks 10th among all North American cities according to Inrix.